napptive-actions/napptive-actions.github.io/index.md

 ### Personal Access Token

-- The actions required a Personal Access Token(PAT) to log into the platform.
-Follow the [documentation]((https://docs.napptive.com/guides/Using_personal_access_tokens.html) ) to create one.
+- The actions require a Personal Access Token (PAT) to log into the platform.
+Follow the [documentation](https://docs.napptive.com/guides/Using_personal_access_tokens.html) ) to create one.
 With the CLI, execute:

 ```bash
 playground user pat create github-actions